VictoriaShalabaeva/Visit-Moscow/manual-testing.md

   - After a form submission, a message about successful/unsuccessful submission is displayed.

     <img src="assets/images/testing/contact-form-message.jpg" alt="Contact form submission message." width="600px" height="auto">

+  - After a successful form submission, an email is received to a private email account.